charonAMM/charonAMM/README.md

     - should we even allow passive LP's?
 Should we make you fund by trade?
     - if just two chains, then you can LP everyone as soon as the oracle deposits....better or worse?
+    - how long until the merkle tree fills up?
+Is this even an issue?